-The Internship Coordinator will provide university-based supervision for students during their internship via PSYC 795.
-Prior to applying for internship, the Internship Coordinator will provide students guidance on requirements for site-based supervision, the internship application process, required licensure, types of internship opportunities, and core program requirements that need to be completed during internship.
+The Internship Coordinator will provide university-based supervision for students during their internship via instruction of PSYC 795.
+Prior to applying for internship, the Internship Coordinator will provide students guidance on requirements for site-based supervision, the internship application process, required licensure, types of internship opportunities, and core program requirements that need to be completed during the internship experience.
 While the Internship Coordinator will regularly aid in identifying potential internship sites and provide students guidance in the application process, it is the student's responsibility to seek out, apply for, and obtain an appropriate internship to meet program requirements.
-Students should note that applying for internships is a competitive process similar to applying for other professional positions.
-It is highly recommended that applicants apply to multiple internship sites to ensure best fit and opportunity.
+Students should note that applying for internships is a competitive process like applying for other professional positions.
+It is highly recommended that applicants apply to multiple internship sites to ensure best fit and a successful internship placement.

 During internship, the Internship Coordinator will communicate with site-based supervisors to ensure students are meeting expectations and that the internship site is fulfilling its obligation regarding internship requirements.
-Communication will occur at minimum during mid- and final-evaluation (i.e., the end of each semester of internship).
-The Internship Coordinator will also develop a model for university-based supervision of internship activities and requirements.
-This model will be evident in the course syllabus.
-The Internship Coordinator will keep records of the following to document internship requirements: student/site-based internship agreement, midyear and final internship site supervisor evaluations of the intern, student portfolios, intern hours logs, and any other artifacts demonstrating completion of internship requirements.
+Communication will occur at minimum during mid- and final-evaluation meetings (i.e., the end of each semester of internship).
+The Internship Coordinator will also provide university-based supervision of internship activities and requirements during monthly synchronous virtual meetings with the intern cohort.
+In addition to these group supervision meetings, the Internship Coordinator will be available for individual problem-solving, support, and supervision upon request or as needed (e.g., if an intern requires a supportive remediation plan to foster skill development).
+The Internship Coordinator will keep records of the following to document completion of internship requirements: student/site-based internship agreement, mid-year and final internship site supervisor evaluations of the intern, student portfolios, intern hours logs, and any other artifacts demonstrating completion of internship requirements.